-Fuerteventura and Lanzarote, the two eastern islands of the Canary Islands archipelago, are increasingly popular destinations for relocations: exceptional climate (300+ sunny days a year), established international communities, world-class wind sports, attractive tax conditions and a reasonable cost of living compared with mainland Spain.
-This guide covers prices, areas, specific features and formalities for moving to either island.
+Fuerteventura and Lanzarote, the two eastern islands of the Canary archipelago, are increasingly sought-after destinations for relocations: exceptional climate (300+ days of sunshine per year), established international community, world-class wind sports, attractive taxation, reasonable cost of living compared to mainland.
+This guide explains prices, areas, peculiarities and procedures for moving to either of the two islands.

 Puerto del Rosario (capital)

-- Full range of services (hospital, secondary school, shops, offices)
+- Complete services (hospital, secondary school, shops, offices)

 Corralejo (north)

-- Digital nomads and sports enthusiasts (kitesurfing, windsurfing)
+- Digital nomads and athletes (surfing, kitesurfing, windsurfing)

 Caleta de Fuste